tenimathew/oracle/docs/plsql-tutorial/plsql.md

 | NUMBER    | DEC, DECIMAL, DOUBLE PRECISION, FLOAT, INTEGER, INT, NUMERIC, REAL, SMALLINT |
 | CHAR      | CHARACTER, STRING                                                            |
 | VARCHAR2  | VARCHAR                                                                      |

-### RAW Datatype

-- In Oracle PL/SQL, RAW is a data type used to store binary data, or data which is byte oriented (for example, graphics or audio files).
-One of the most important things to note about RAW data is that it can only be queried or inserted; RAW data cannot be manipulated.
-RAW data is always returned as a hexadecimal character value

 ### CONSTANT, DEFAULT, NOT NULL